alekkol/wrike-sql/README.md

 # Wrike SQL
 Proof of concept of full-scale SQL over [Wrike REST API](https://developers.wrike.com).
 This prototype is based on the [Trino](https://trino.io) project and actually holds a custom implementation of Trino's connector.
+The demonstration is how to build domain-specific "query engine" with just ~1k LoC.

 # Why
 1. Build a bridge between REST endpoints/models and SQL API.